NARRTC has several volunteer committees focused on both operations and educational efforts.

 Knowledge Translation and Training Committee

 The Knowledge Translation (KT) and Training Committee attends to NARRTC member’s needs to fulfill NIDILRR requirements for dissemination of research findings, and training and technical assistance on critical disability rehabilitation topics.
-The KT Committee seeks to advance efforts that promote adoption, use, and full implementation of NIDLRR funded research in the disability community.
+The KT Committee seeks to advance efforts that promote adoption, use, and full implementation of NIDILRR funded research in the disability community.
 The committee is concerned with adequate funding for KT endeavors, and development of KT expertise among NIDILRR grantees.
 Relatedly the Committee seeks at least one whole session of the annual meeting devoted to KT learning.

 Program Committee